wolter/CustomModules/modules/alexa/README.md

 ## Node: setRelativeReminder

-Set a realtive reminder and gets a confirmation in a format of
+Set a realtive reminder and get a confirmation in a format of

 ```json
 {